titans-ge/CONAN/Notebooks/K2-233_spleaf_3D_GP/readme.md

 Notebook demonstrates:

 - joing lightcurve and radial velocity fit of a 3-planet system
-- multi-dimensional GP fitting with SPLEAF
+- multi-dimensional GP fitting of RV dataset with SPLEAF (including derivative of the kernel)